Jobijollof/EHC-Cloud-Engineering-Cohort3/PAAS/README.md

 ![old](./images/old-11.png)

-Step 3.
+### Step 3.
 Cleanup and delete resources:

-To clean up the resources to avoid recurring charges, you must delete your AWS resources.
+To avoid recurring charges, you must delete your AWS resources.

-Delete application: Go to the Elastic Beankstalk's Applications dashboard.
-Click on the Actions button in the upper right-hand corner, and click on `terminate application` to terminate your application componenents.
+- Terminate application: Go to the Elastic Beankstalk's Applications dashboard.
+Click on the Actions button in the upper right-hand corner, and click on `terminate application` to terminate your application components.
 Ideally, terminating the application will also delete the associated environment.
 ![log](./images/old-12.png)

 ![log](./images/old-13.png)

 However, you can navigate back to EC2, S3 to confirm.
 Note that you can also delete the application after a while.
 If you try to delete the application immediately, it will not work.

 Visited S3 and the bucket was still there even after termination, so i emptied the bucket by clicking the `empty` option on S3.
 This emptied and automatically deleted the bucket.
 ![log](./images/old-14.png)

-OOps bucket is still there.
+- OOps bucket is still there.

 ![log](./images/old-15.png)